 Hydraulic Seals are relatively soft, non-metallic rings, placed in a groove or fixed in a combination of rings, forming a seal assembly.
 This assembly is used to block or separate fluid in reciprocating motion applications.
 Hydraulic seals use is critical in providing a way for fluid power to be converted to linear motion.

-Hydraulic seals can be made from a variety of materials such as polyurethane, rubber or PTFE (Teflon).
+Hydraulic seals can be made from a variety of materials such as polyurethane, rubber or PTFE (a genereric compound of Teflon™, a trademark of The Chemours Company).
 The type of material is determined by the specific operating conditions or limits due to fluid type, pressure, fluid chemical compatibility or temperature.

 A static seal is located in a groove and sees no movement, only sealing within its confined space.
 A type dynamic hydraulic seal is called a rod seal and is exposed to movement on its inner diameter along the shaft or rod of a hydraulic cylinder.
 Another type of dynamic hydraulic seal is called a piston seal and is exposed to movement on its outer diameter along the tube or bore of a hydraulic cylinder.

 Loaded U-Seals come in the following styles, including:

 - Standard Loaded U-seals